 For a typical query, there are thousands, if not millions, of web pages with useful information.
 A definition of a basic algorithm would allow us to affirm that it is the computer processes and formulas that take the questions and turn them into answers.
 For example, today Google’s algorithms rely on more than 200 unique signals or “clues” that make it possible to guess what you might actually be looking for.
-These signals include things like terms on websites, the freshness of the content and your region.
+These signals include things like terms on websites, the freshness of the content, your region, and PageRank.

 The basic idea of an algorithm is to use an inverted index.
 This means that for each word a list of documents is maintained on the web that contains that word.